 Discharge Monitoring Report-Quality Assurance Study Program

 Major and selected minor permittees under the National Pollutant Discharge Elimination System (NPDES) program are required to participate in the annual Discharge Monitoring Report–Quality Assurance (DMR-QA) study program.
-DMR-QA evaluates the analytical ability of the laboratories that routinely perform self-monitoring analyses required by their NPDES permit.
+DMR-QA evaluates the analytical ability of the laboratories that perform self-monitoring analyses required by their NPDES permit.

 If you are required to participate in DMR-QA, you must report results for the analytes listed in your permit provided that they also are included in the DMR-QA study analyte list.
 Not all of the analytes listed on your NPDES permit may be included in an individual DMR-QA study.
 You may voluntarily report additional study analytes that are not listed in your permit.

 You must acknowledge receipt of the study package by submitting verification of your address via e-mail or postal mail to your state DMR-QA coordinator.
-Carefully follow the instructions and format for an e-mail response or use the included form to send a written verification.
-Use only one option to submit your response.

 EPA approves certain state laboratory certification programs to be used as either a full or a partial substitute for DMR-QA.
-Check with your state or regional coordinator if you have questions about your state's exemption status.
+Check with your state or regional coordinator if you have questions about your state's exemption status:

 - New Jersey